deusExMac/TwitterSearch/README.md

 - ``encryptionKeyFile``: Path to the local file containing the secret-key required to decrypt the encrypted bearer tokens.
 This file should never be shared.
 For more information on this file see the [TwitterAPI section of the configuration file](#section-twitterapi)

-Follow the instructions in the next sections on how to configure the above settings, depending on whether bearer tokens should be encrypted or not.
+Follow the instructions in the next sections on how to configure the above settings, depending on whether bearer tokens should be encrypted or not. **Please not that if you don't set the above settings properly, requests to API endpoints may result in errors.**

 If you would like to store the bearer tokens in the configuration file as plain text, follow these instructions to configure properly the necessary settings: